mtth/kit/README.rst

 Flasker
 =======

-**What Flasker is**
+* **What Flasker is**

-Flask_ webapp template with ORM'ed database (using SQLAlchemy_) and Celery_ backend.
-The integration between these components is meant to be as transparent as possible, to let you configure these individually according to your project needs.
+  Flasker is a Flask_ webapp project manager with built in ORM'ed database (using SQLAlchemy_) and Celery_ backend support.

+  Flasker handles the integration between these components as transparently as possible and lets you configure these individually according to your project needs via a single ``.cfg`` file.

-**What Flasker isn't**
+* **What Flasker isn't**

   An easy way to learn Flask, SQLAlchemy and Celery.
 Flasker handles all the setup but lets you interact with the raw Flask, Celery and database objects.

 Quickstart
 ==========